 Yes.
 And No. Maybe?
 Ah well that’s a fairly pathetic answer that’s really not helping you make up your mind at all.
 It’s not a simple yes or no should I stay or should I go.
-After attending my second TBEX Asia this year it’s certainly a question that was floating around the conference this year – Should travel bloggers go to TBEX?
+After attending quite a few TBEX around the world this is a question I get asked by both new and well established travel bloggers and content creators.
+TBEX does have a lot of fun things on offer and each time I’ve been I have really enjoyed my time and getting to hang out with fellow creators who get what it is that we do.

 Is TBEX still even relevant in this day and age of free information and Google?